madetech/lunchinator/README.md

 - Slack users will have a week to respond to the message.
 You can send reminders to people who are yet to submit their reactions using the `/lunchinator_send_reminder` command.

-- Once reactions have been submitted, run the `/lunchinator_draw` command.
+- Once you are satisfied with the number responses, run the `/lunchinator_draw` command.
 This will select lunchers according to their availability.

-- The draw can be amended through here: https://mt-lunchinator.herokuapp.com/.
+- The draw can be amended here: https://mt-lunchinator.herokuapp.com/.
 The password can be found in 1password.

 - Run the `/lunchinator_send_confirmation` command to individually message the selected lunchers.
 This message will output the restaurant, date and lunchers who will be attending with them.